ciaranm/glasgow-constraint-solver/DESIGN.md

 constraints, but complex reasoning will require a ``JustifyExplicitly`` instance which includes a callback to create the relevant proof steps.

+If the compiler macro ``GCS_TRACK_ALL_PROPAGATIONS`` is defined, the proof log will include explicit origin statements for every ``JustifyUsingRUP`` propagation, which may be helpful in debugging bad proofs.
+It will also slow things down considerably.

 Backtracking Search
 -------------------